taxilang/taxilang/compiler/docs/closedTypes.md

  A type may close over another type:

  ```
+ // OrderItem is open.
  type OrderItem { ... }
  closed type Order {
     items : OrderItem[]
+    // Even though OrderValue isn't a closed type, it becomes "closed" in this context, as it's parent is closed.
     orderValue : OrderValue as Money
  }
  ```